Anesthesia53/giveaway-IN-WORK-/README.md

-# giveaway
+# Redboat
-Code for a giveaway system.
+Code for the redboat bot.
 This code is used for the pylon.bot SDK.